 Why did we come up with an idea of a non-combative MMO, horse-based RPG?
 Mostly, frustration.
 Neither of us particularly like the necessary competitive play of many games that are out there that are both player vs. player (PvP) and player vs. enemy (PvE), but most of the emphasis by the more powerful players leans towards PvP.
 We both want the focus to be on the story, crafting, and cooperation (within limits—no needing extra people to finish a quest!).
 We also don’t want games that require a lot of babysitting, where if we don’t log in every three hours, it all falls apart.
 There is also a lack of “serious” games for girls that allow customization and aren’t designed for the male gaze even if it was meant for female players.

 Plus, horses are awesome.

 We intend to create a real brand, rather than just one virtual product.
-Both of us are fans of Monster High/Ever After High brands (pre the latest relaunch), and we would have collected them if we had the money!
+Both of us are fans of Monster High/Ever After High brands (pre the relaunch that removed the articulation, the latest relaunch with new body types might pull us back in), and we would have collected them if we had the money!
 The Lisa Frank brand was a huge part of both of our childhoods, and we want to bring something similar to a new generation of girls…without the tacky or cheapness.
 Building an actual brand is also practical.
 It brings additional revenue into the game, which funds future expansions and projects. (…There’s a list.)